Consteel/manual/docs/manual/1_0_general-description/1_1_installing-and-running-the-software.md

 <!-- wp:paragraph -->

 To install Consteel, start the downloaded installation file and follow the instructions.
-As a first step, the language of the setup must be set. *ConSteel* will use this language for the first time you start it, but you may switch to another language later.
-The installing program will copy the elements of the software into the directory you have specified (default directory: C:\\Program Files\\ConSteel xx - where xx=version number), then it will position the Menu of the program onto the selected place of the „START”-menu.
+As a first step, the language of the setup must be set. *Consteel* will use this language for the first time you start it, but you may switch to another language later.
+The installing program will copy the elements of the software into the directory you have specified (default directory: C:\\Program Files\\Consteel xx - where xx=version number), then it will position the Menu of the program onto the selected place of the „START”-menu.
 Finally, the install shield will place the desktop shortcut onto the desktop.
 The last step of the setup is the hard lock driver installation.
 This has no progress signal, so you have to wait until it finishes.

 <!-- /wp:paragraph -->